CFIB members save on Amex

 Orientations must cover several specific topics, as listed in the sample checklist.
 Your workplace may require more topics, and you should customize the checklist if necessary.
 There is also a sample New Worker Learning Outcome Objectives form you can use to further document your orientations.

-Maintain records of who participated and when.
+Maintain records of who participated in the orientation and when it was completed.
 Keep the records in the workers’ personnel files and the company’s Workplace Safety & Health (WS&H) files.
-When a WS&H inspector visits your business, you will be asked to share these documents.
+When a WS&H inspector visits your business, you may be asked to share these documents.

 As with all of your company's WS&H policies, you should review your safety orientation materials whenever safety hazards change in your business, or at least once every three years.

 More information is available in these Safe Work Manitoba resources:

 Still have questions?